haskellfoundation/hs-opt-handbook.github.io/src/glossary.rst

       An Unlifted type is a type where :math:`\bot` *is not* an element of that type.
 See :term:`Levity Polymorphism` and :term:`Lifted` types for more.

+   Unknown function

+      An unknown function is a function in the STG machine whose :term:`Entry Code` pointer and :term:`Arity` are not statically known by GHC.
+Unknown functions require GHC to generate code that first scrutinizes the function pointer to determine its arity and then dispatch to the normal function call handling procedures.
+This in known has a generic apply in the STG machine and is slower (due to needing to scrutinize the function) than a :term:`Known function`.
+See :cite:t:`fastCurry` for more details on STG calling conventions.

    WHNF : Normal Forms